 Many foods can be dehydrated including fruits, vegetables, meats, fish, fruit leather, jams, yogurt, sauces, herbs, syrup, honey, and even pet food.
 Dehydrating works by removing moisture (water) from foods, this means that oil-based or foods that are higher in fat don’t dehydrate well.
 Foods that cannot be dehydrated include avocados, milk, peanut butter, and butter.

 We enjoy dehydrating our own food because it gives us control over exactly what we put in our food storage and into our snacks.
-To know exactly which food dehydrator is right for you check out my article Buying a Home Dehydrator, Best Dryers & What to Know First.
+To know exactly which food dehydrator is right for you check out my article Selecting the Best Food Dehydrator, Ultimate Buyers Guide.

 Best Foods that Can be Dehydrated for Long-term Storage and Snacks